News & Events

 Much of the current activities at the site are outdoors and on dirt or gravel surfaces.
 The new facility will provide all waste receipt and transfer on paved or concrete surfaces within a largely enclosed structure.
 Additionally, the new Transfer Station will be equipped with a dust and odor suppression system.

-The County will be preparing an Initial Study for the MRTS Renovation Project, as required by the California Environmental Quality Act (CEQA).
-The Initial Study will evaluate a wide range of resource issues such as air quality, noise, traffic, biological resources, and hydrology as well as identify mitigation measures to reduce the severity of these impacts, if necessary.
+As required by the California Environmental Quality Act (CEQA), the County prepared an Initial Study/Mitigated Negative Declaration for the MRTS Renovation Project in winter 2020, which evaluated a wide range of resource issues such as air quality, noise, traffic, biological resources and hydrology as well as identified mitigation measures to reduce the severity of these impacts, if necessary.

 Customers with HHW and recyclable materials will enter a “free area” of the site without having to wait in the same queuing lanes as customers using other operations at the facility (MSW, Green Waste and C&D).
 Because this area will be separate from the new scales facility and PRA, there will be more queuing lanes and better traffic flow at the HHW and recycling area.

 The new facility is designed to accommodate the current and forecast traffic to the site.
 This will be accomplished in two ways:

 The project is currently in the Project Study & Environmental Phase.
 Ongoing public outreach will be conducted throughout all project phases.

 - Project Study & Environmental Phase: Early Winter 2021